dogweather/forkful/content/en/arduino/dates-and-times/converting-a-date-into-a-string.md

   \ to\u2026"
 lastmod: '2024-03-13T22:45:00.331381-06:00'
 model: gpt-4-1106-preview
-summary: "Converting a date to a string means changing a date's representation from\
-  \ a format that programming understands, like day, month, and year integers, to\u2026"
+summary: Converting a date to a string means changing a date's representation from a format that programming understands, like day, month, and year integers, to plain text.
 title: Converting a date into a string
 weight: 28
 ---